UK-EU talks near collapse ahead of Johnson trip to Brussels

 As the parliamentary tussle continues, the British government has offered the bloc an olive branch on the issue, saying it will remove the lawbreaking clauses if a joint U.K.-EU committee on Northern Ireland finds solutions in the coming days.

 Cook reported from Brussels.
+Sylvain Plazy and Sam Petrequin in Brussels contributed to this story.

 Follow all AP stories about Brexit and British politics at https://apnews.com/Brexit